Wasappli/WAAppRouting/README.md

 ```

 ### Advantages
-- Update at any time the key on URLs without touching your code.
+- Update the key on URLs at any time without touching your code.
-- Avoid regressions when you add new parameters in the URL.
+- Avoid regressions when you add new parameters to the URL.
 - Easily build queries for moving from one controller to another.
 - Provide default values to a controller initialization.
 All your configuration is done in one place.

 ### Notes
 - Only `NSString` and `NSNumber` parameters are supported at this time (no `NSDate` for example)
-- This could seems to be a pain in the ass to implement rather than using the parameters directly.
-True but keep in mind I thought about this one in a large project with big maintenance and evolutions plan involved.
+- This may seem to be a pain in the ass to implement rather than using the parameters directly.
+True, but keep in mind I thought about this one in a large project with big maintenance and evolutions plan involved.

 #Contributing : Problems, Suggestions, Pull Requests?